hotdoy/reveal.js/README.md

 # reveal.js

-Reveal content as it enter the viewport using intersection observer.
+Reveal elements as they enter the viewport using intersection observer.

 ## Usage